St. Vincent Charity Medical Center

-St. Vincent Charity Medical Center is a medical facility in Cleveland, Ohio.
+St. Vincent Charity Medical Center was a medical facility in Cleveland, Ohio.
 It was founded in 1865 under the auspices of the Roman Catholic Diocese of Cleveland.
-It has been administered for much of its history by the Sisters of Charity of St. Augustine.
-The medical center has a main hospital in downtown Cleveland, with additional medical offices elsewhere in Cleveland as well as the suburbs of Independence, Rocky River, Solon and Westlake.
+It has been administered for much of its history by the Sisters of Charity of St. Augustine, a Christian religious order.
+The medical center previously operated a main hospital in downtown Cleveland, with additional medical offices elsewhere in Cleveland as well as the suburbs of Independence, Rocky River, Solon and Westlake.
+In 2022, the main hospital closed, with outpatient services rebranding as St. Vincent Charity Community Health Center.